Khadijat98/calculator-challenge/README.md

   This made it so that when the user pressed any key, with the exception of AC, the display lit up.

-### Known Bugs and Limitations
+### Known Bugs
-This is a very simple calculator which is limited by the fact that it can only perform an operation on two inputs at a time.
-This means that the calculator cannot build on previous calculations unless the equals button is clicked and further operations are then added.
-For example, the user must enter [7 x 2 = ], giving a solution of 14, before they can [+ 3], giving a total solution of 17.
-To improve upon this, it may be necessary to implement an array so the calculator can continue to iterate through the selected values, so the user can build on previous calculations without needing to press the equals sign in between each calculation.
-There is also a bug I have not been able to fix despite numerous trial and error, where if the user does an operation, clears the calculator, then presses a digit and presses equals, the display will show "NaN".
-But if a digit is pressed and the equals sign is pressed after, without any operations completed and then cleared in between, as expected, the display shows the digit that was pressed.
-In the future, I would like to be able to pinpoint the source of this bug and fix it.
+All known bugs have been resolved as of 29/11/21.

 ### Summary
 Overall, I am very happy with what I managed to achieve with my first JavaScript project.
-The calculator is functional, and I am happy with the SCSS I implemented.
+The calculator is simple, with the user needing to press the equals button after performing an operation on two inputs before they can build on the calculation, but functional, with all buttons working as they should.
+I am also happy with the SCSS I implemented, as I wanted to create a calculator which resembled a graphical calculator.
 I am looking forward to further developing my knowledge of JavaScript so I can tackle more complex projects in the future.